 News & Press Releases

-To learn more about the Minnesota College Savings Plan, its investment objectives, tax benefits, risks and costs please see the Disclosure Booklet at mnsaves.org.
+To learn more about the Minnesota College Savings Plan, its investment objectives, tax benefits, risks, and costs please see the Disclosure Booklet at mnsaves.org.
 Read it carefully.
-Investments in the Plan are neither insured nor guaranteed and there is a risk of investment loss.
-If the funds aren’t used for qualified higher education expenses, a 10% penalty tax on earnings (as well as federal and state income taxes) may apply.
-Check with your home state to learn if it offers tax or other benefits for investing in its own 529 plan.
-Taxpayers should seek advice from an independent tax advisor based on their own particular circumstances.
+Investments in the Plan are neither insured nor guaranteed and there is the risk of investment loss.
+Check with your home state to learn if it offers tax or other benefits such as financial aid, scholarship funds or protection from creditors only available for investing in its own 529 plan.
+Consult your legal or tax professional for tax advice.
+If the funds aren't used for qualified higher education expenses, a 10% penalty tax on earnings (as well as federal and state income taxes) may apply.